What Canadian artists need to know about US tariffs

 For the latest information on Canada-U.S. relations, visit Canada’s engagement with the United States, and for more detailed information on what Canada is doing, visit Canada’s response to U.S. tariffs on Canadian goods.

-Additionally, the Trade Commissioner Service supports Canadian exporters through United States tariff challenges, and you can sign up for their mailing list for direct updates.
+Additionally, the Trade Commissioner Servicesupports Canadian exporters through United States tariff challenges.

 Many artists work at the intersection of fine art and fine craft.
 The Canadian Crafts Federation has shared new resources and toolkits to help Canadian craftspeople navigate recent tariff uncertainty.